A note on the $(\infty,n)$-category of cobordisms: Fully extended topological field theories

-\paragraph{Additional structure} Recall from the previous section that there are variants of $\Bord_n$ which require that the underlying manifolds of their elements to be endowed with some additional structure, e.g.~an orientation or a framing.
+\paragraph{Additional structure} Recall from the previous section that there are variants of $\Bord_n$ which require that the underlying manifolds of their elements are endowed with some additional structure, e.g.~an orientation or a framing.
 These variants lead to the following definitions.

 \begin{defn} Fix a type of structure given by the pair $(X,E)$.
-A {\em fully extended $n$-dimensional $(X,E)$-topological field theory} is a symmetric monoidal functor of $(\infty,n)$-categories with source $Bord_n^{(X,E)}$. \end{defn}
+A {\em fully extended $n$-dimensional $(X,E)$-topological field theory} is a symmetric monoidal functor of $(\infty,n)$-categories with source $\Bord_n^{(X,E)}$. \end{defn}

-In particular, the most interesting cases are the following: \begin{defn} A {\em fully extended $n$-dimensional framed topological field theory} is a symmetric monoidal functor of $(\infty,n)$-categories with source $Bord_n^{fr}$. \end{defn}
+In particular, the most interesting cases are the following: \begin{defn} A {\em fully extended $n$-dimensional framed topological field theory} is a symmetric monoidal functor of $(\infty,n)$-categories with source $\Bord_n^{fr}$. \end{defn}

-\begin{defn} A {\em fully extended $n$-dimensional oriented topological field theory} is a symmetric monoidal functor of $(\infty,n)$-categories with source $Bord_n^{or}$. \end{defn}
+\begin{defn} A {\em fully extended $n$-dimensional oriented topological field theory} is a symmetric monoidal functor of $(\infty,n)$-categories with source $\Bord_n^{or}$. \end{defn}